yasirroni/pyqt5-actions/README.md

 1. Curent version of [matplotlib](https://pypi.org/project/matplotlib/) only support `Python>=3.7`.
 2. It seems that `python3-pyqt4` is no longer properly supported, thus `python3-pyqt5` is recommended.
+3. We can skip `sudo apt-get install python3-pyqt5` and sololy rely on directly instally PyQt5 from pip.